rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 <br>
 *History:* no more supported with v0.9.9+ (or SQ6.2+)

 If 'True', source files without coverage report results are set to zero coverage.
 This results in more realistic overall Technical Debt values.
-This setting is only enabled if one ore more of the keys sonar.cxx.coverage.reportPath, sonar.cxx.coverage.itReportPath or sonar.cxx.coverage.overallReportPath is defined (e.g. sonar.cxx.coverage.forceZeroCoverage and sonar.cxx.coverage.reportPath for line coverage).
+This setting is only enabled if one ore more of the keys `sonar.cxx.coverage.reportPath`, `sonar.cxx.coverage.itReportPath` or `sonar.cxx.coverage.overallReportPath` is defined (e.g. `sonar.cxx.coverage.forceZeroCoverage` and `sonar.cxx.coverage.reportPath` for line coverage).
 In case you have no report you have to assign a dummy report.
 <br>
 <br>
 *Example:*